What is The Best Type of Cinnamon to Use?

 Consuming large amounts of coumarin over a period of time can be very serious and cause damage to the liver and kidney.
 The German FDA has warned against excessive intake of cassia bark due to this health risk.

 The challenge of the consumer is that the different types are most often not clearly labeled.
 The powders look and smell the same.
 It is best for individuals to use this spice in moderation unless they know for sure it is the Ceylon type.
 A half teaspoon daily is plenty to derive the benefits of this super herb.
-I recommend getting the Frontier organic ground Ceylon cinnamon here
+I recommend the best type of cinnamon to get is the Frontier organic ground Ceylon cinnamon here

 Sources For This Article Include: